Sangeeta Bijlani

-Sangeeta Bijlani (born 9 July 1960) is an Indian former actress, model and beauty pageant titleholder who is known for winning the title of Femina Miss India 1980.
+Sangeeta Bijlani (born 9 July 1960) is a former Indian actress, model and beauty pageant titleholder who is known for winning the title of Femina Miss India 1980.
 She represented India at Miss Universe 1980.
 She started her acting career starring in Hindi films, playing a lead role in the film Qatil (1988) and was one of the three female leads in the film Tridev (1989).

 Early life

 Bijlani was born on 9 July 1960 in Bombay (present Mumbai), Maharashtra, India into a Sindhi Hindu family.

 Modelling and commercials

 Bijlani began modelling at the age of 16.
 She went on to do many commercials including ads of Nirma and Pond's soap.
 Sangeeta received her popular name "Bijli" from her modelling days.

 Miss India Universe and international recognition

 Bijlani was crowned Miss India Universe Title in 1980.
 She represented India at the Miss Universe pageant in Seoul, South Korea where she won Best National Costume award designed by her mother Poonam Bijlani.